d3p1/webservify/README.md

 - Most of the virtual machine in the market will come just with a `root` user.
 This script will create a normal user with `sudo` privileges.
 - This script will set up a firewall that will only allow connections to the `80` (`http`), `443` (`https`) and a custom `ssh` port.
+- It will be created the respective `ssh` key pairs to start connecting to the server using `ssh` keys instead of password.

 > [!NOTE]
 > This script is still in progress and will continue improving to add other relevant common configuration tasks.